thaichautran/x-ray_image_enhancement_using_parallel_computing/README.md

 # Enhancing Chest X-ray image quality to aid rib fracture detection using parallel computing
-Welcome to the Rib Fracture Detection System, where technology meets medical diagnostics.
+Welcome to the Chest X-ray Enhancement System, where technology meets medical diagnostics.
 This system is designed to enhance chest X-ray image quality through parallel computing, ultimately improving the accuracy of rib fracture detection.

 ## Installation guide
 Our comprehensive user manual will guide you through the system's features and functionalities, empowering you to effectively manage patient profiles and optimize diagnostic accuracy.
 Whether you're a medical professional or a technology enthusiast, this manual is your go-to resource for leveraging the full potential of the Rib Fracture Detection System.